-Once inside the Duomo, you can’t possibly miss a visit to the underground Crypt.
+Once inside the Duomo, you can’t possibly miss a visit to the underground crypt.
 If the Cathedral is sober and plain, the Crypt hides many treasures.

 You will view what remains of the early-Christian basilica of Santa Reparata on top of which Santa Maria del Fiore was built.

-You will descend some two meters and a half below current street level to find the altar of the ancient church and its mosaic floor.
+You will descend some two meters and a half below the current street level to find the altar of the ancient church and its mosaic floor.
 There are also relics from Roman and medieval times and the tomb of architect Filippo Brunelleschi.